How does Crypto Insurance work?- Crypto insurance is relatively new, but it’s quickly becoming a popular product.

 As cryptocurrencies become more mainstream and their prices increase in value, so do the number of cyberattacks targeting these digital currencies.

-A few companies are providing crypto insurance that work at this point—the most notable being Coinbase/Gemini and BitGo—but they’re not all created equal!
+A few companies are providing crypto insurance that works at this point—the most notable being Coinbase/Gemini and BitGo—but they’re not all created equal!
 Some companies have been offering limited coverage for some time now.

 What is crypto insurance?